Price listed is for 100 seedlings.

 SUGARBERRY (Celtis laevigata)-

 Sugarberry is a medium-sized tree native to the Coastal Plain and eastern Piedmont.
 It typically is a lowland tree, while in contrast, the very similar hackberry grows more frequently on uplands.
 When mature, Sugarberry reaches a height of about 80 feet and a diameter of about 18 inches.
 Its leaves are asymmetrical with smooth margins.
 The fruit, which ripens in September, is round and attached singly on a stalk.
-The fruit turns orange-red to yell when it is ripe.
+The fruit turns orange-red to yellow when it is ripe.
 The bark is pale gray and is covered with prominent, warty protrusions.
 The wood is not strong and is quite coarse-grained.
 It is used mostly in the manufacturing of furniture.